sanchit1053/semester_8_notes/CS784 Image Synthesis/notes/Lecture_5.md

 ###### Transforming objects
 - ray `s + ct`
-- Objects : Sphere, COne, CYlinder, Box
+- Objects : Sphere, Cone, Cylinder, Box
 - We assume the objects to be normalized so that the ray-object intersection is easier
 - For e.g Sphere:
      $x^2 + y^2 + z^2 = 1$